The New Party (UK, 2003): Scottish Parliament elections

 The initial policy programme of the party had two main planks: direct democracy, with all legislation subject to popular referendum; and Universal Benefit, a direct payment from the state to every citizen as a replacement for the current benefits system.
 A reduction of the voting age to 16 was also proposed.
 Taxes would be cut by 3p.
-The pledge to scrap the Scottish parliament was dropped, but the party pledged to sell the Holyrood Scottish Parliament Building, and to reduce the number of parliamentarians, in Holyrood, Westminster and an all-elected Lords.
+The pledge to scrap the Scottish parliament was dropped, but the party pledged to sell the Holyrood Scottish Parliament Building, and to reduce the number of parliamentarians in Holyrood and Westminster and also to have an all-elected House of Lords.
 Alan Cochrane in the Daily Telegraph commented that "the Scottish People's Alliance appears to offer a mish-mash of policies, which are for the most part half-baked – but not all that more so than many of the offerings from parties of much longer standing.
 And if they get their act together in time they might well appeal.
 Their most immediate problem appears to be that they have not got their act together in anything like enough time."

 The party decided to contest the Scottish Parliamentary Election in May 2003, fielding 16 candidates.
 However, the party received a small proportion of the vote and won no seats.
 This was despite the fact that two of the Peoples Alliance candidates, Lyndsay McIntosh and Keith Harding, were outgoing Conservative Members of the Scottish Parliament (MSPs).
 They had defected after being ranked further down the Conservative list for the election.